 Contact us for a FREE Consultation to discuss writing your will.

-For a FREE consultation with our wills, trusts, & executry lawyers based in Glasgow, if you live in Edinburgh, Paisley, Ayr, Fife, Dumbarton, Shawlands, Crossmyloof, Giffnock, Clarkston, Newton Mearns or another area in Scotland, call us today on 0141 433 2626 or complete our online enquiry form and let us help you.
+Based in Glasgow City Centre and Shawlands, we provide our clear and practical legal services to people across Scotland including those from Airdrie, Edinburgh, Motherwell, Bellshill, East Kilbride, Dumbarton, Paisley, Ayr, Fife, Crossmyloof, Giffnock, Clarkston, Newton Mearns and many other surrounding areas.
+For a FREE consultation with our wills, trusts, & executry lawyers based in Glasgow, call us today on 0141 433 2626 or complete our online enquiry form and let us help you.